aigarius/static_blog/blog/2022/06/29/long-travel-in-an-electric-car.md

 or coffee, a bit of movement to get blood circulating) and very close to what I had to do anyway with a gasoline car.
 With a gasoline car I had to refuel first, then park, then go to bathroom and so on.
 With an electric car I can do all of that *while* the car is charging and in the end the total time for a stop is very similar.
+Also not that there was a crazy heat wave going on and temperature outside was at about 34C minimum the whole day and hitting 40C at one point of the trip, so a lot of power was used for cooling.
+The car has a heat pump standard, but it still was working hard to keep us cool in the sun.

 The car was able to plan a charging route with all the charging stops required and had all the good options (like multiple intermediate stops) that many other cars (hi Tesla) and